eiguzman/player-stat-predictor/README.md

 Testing MSE: 0.50
 ```

-To find out why MSE was so low we
+To find out why MSE was so low we plotted this correlation matrix.
 ![a](./Imgs/Model%201/Correlation.png)
 <div style="text-align: center;">
   <small><i>Correlation matrix of features</i></small>